 1. You are consistently spending more than you should.

 It doesn’t matter if you are a brand owner or an influencer, if your business does not long-term and favors short-term, you will have a lot of recurring expenses.
 While this can simply mean that a brand is consistently spending money trying to get collaborations and secure the most appropriate market strategy deals, an influencer will also have to more often than required, spend more looking for brands to represent.
-A short term plan means that you have to keep renegotiating resources when you can easily do these strategy deals for a longer period of time.
+A short-term plan means that you have to keep renegotiating resources when you can easily do these strategy deals for a longer period.

 2. You have to spend more time readjusting business plans.